 Dr. Carl Snyderman is Professor of Otolaryngology and Neurological Surgery at the University of Pittsburgh School of Medicine with a secondary appointment in Bioengineering at the Swanson School of Engineering.
 He is Otolaryngology Director of the Center for Cranial Base Surgery at the University of Pittsburgh Medical Center (UPMC).
 He is recognized internationally as a pioneer and leader in the development of the endoscopic endonasal approach, a minimally invasive surgical approach to the cranial base.
-Dr. Snyderman also has a Master’s in Business Administration from the University of Pittsburgh and is Vice Chair for Quality and Safety of the Department of Otolaryngology.
+Dr. Snyderman also has a Master of Business Administration from the University of Pittsburgh and is Vice Chair for Quality and Safety of the Department of Otolaryngology.

-He received his Medical Degree from the University of Chicago and completed his residency in otolaryngology and fellowship training in skull base surgery at the UPMC.
+He received his Medical Degree from the University of Chicago, and completed his residency in otolaryngology and fellowship training in skull base surgery at the UPMC.
 He is past recipient of a Clinical Oncology Career Development Award from the American Cancer Society and a FIRST Award from the National Cancer Institute.
-Dr. Snyderman is Past President of the North American Skull Base Society, has received Presidential Citations from the American Head and Neck Society and The Triological Society, and is a two-time recipient of a Distinguished Service Award from the American Academy of Otolaryngology – Head and Neck Surgery Foundation.
+Dr. Snyderman is Past President of the North American Skull Base Society, he has received Presidential Citations from the American Head and Neck Society and The Triological Society, and is a two-time recipient of a Distinguished Service Award from the American Academy of Otolaryngology – Head and Neck Surgery Foundation.
 He is certified by the American Board of Otolaryngology and in addition to the North American Skull Base Society and the American Academy of Otolaryngology-Head and Neck Surgery, is a member of the American Head and Neck Society, the American Rhinologic Society, and a Fellow of the American College of Surgeons, and a member of the American College of Surgeons Academy of Master Surgeon Educators.

 Dr. Snyderman is co-editor of the book Skull Base Surgery, part of the Master Techniques in Otolaryngology - Head and Neck Surgery series published by Wolters Kluwer, and co-editor of Operative Otolaryngology-Head and Neck Surgery, 3rd Edition.
 He has also published numerous peer-reviewed articles and presents frequently at local, national, and international scientific meetings and courses.
 Dr. Snyderman is regularly recognized in Castle Connelly’s Best Doctors in America and Pittsburgh Magazine’s “Top Doctors.”